LunaTechsDev/LunaLite/README.md

-# Kiniita - KinoCreates
+# LunaTea
-> Core Engine for RPGMaker MZ Haxe Development
+> Open Source - Haxe Core Library for RPGMaker MZ/MV plugin and tool development.

 ## How To Use
+Clone the **prepared** **[LunarBase](https://github.com/LunaTechsDev/LunarBase)** project with example plugins included.

+## Setup For Development
+* Have Haxe installed and the relevant haxe extensions
+* Install lix extension

+1. Install NPM
+2. Install lix globally
+3. `npm install`
+4. `lix download`
+5. `Start developing`

-## Build Process
+## Test Process
-> Simply run haxe compile.hxml
+> Simply run `npm run integritycheck` to check if code is valid.

 ## Features
 * Full access to the Haxe Standard Library